Photo tours by topic

 Having four, discrete segments may prove logistically difficult for some—whereas it’s easy to travel with family on public transit, negotiating 3.5 miles of foot travel may not be suitable for many families—intrepid hikers that have just completed the muddy Marquam Trail may feel out of place riding the Streetcar or standing next to OHSU medical staff in their scrubs.

-The is seasonal and closes earlier on weekends [5:00 pm] than weekdays [9:30 pm].
+The Tram schedule is seasonal and closes earlier on weekends [5:00 pm] than weekdays [9:30 pm].
 Pet policies vary for the 4 segments.
 And, unfortunately, during the current pandemic, the Tram is not available for non-hospital use.
 But various TriMet bus routes serve the OHSU campus and the downtown transit mall.
 Bring your HOP card.

 [M - F]